SimeonStoyanov01/Scalable-Computing-Course/README.md

 The frontend represents the first point of access for the user to interact with the application.
 It displays the state of the simulation in real-time, as well as offering a set of controls to manipulate the simulation.
 This component has been implemented using React, a JavaScript library for constructing responsive and dynamic user interfaces.
 This design choice comes naturally as React enables the utilisation of reusable components for fast rendering of real-time updates of the state of the simulation, as well as providing native intergration for websocket communication with the backend.

 We have designed the user interface with a focus on simplicity and intuitive interaction.
-The user may modify the parameters of the simulation, consisting of the grid size (rows and columns) and the number of ants.
+The user may modify the parameters of the simulation, consisting of the grid size (rows and columns), the number of ants, the name of the simulation(relevant for the eventual save), the number of timesteps to be performed by the simulation and the interval in which to perform checkpoints.
 Furthermore, the user can save the current simulation by marking the `Save Simulation` checkbox.
 Naturally, the user can opt for visualizing a previous simulation by selecting an entry from the dropdown menu.

 ### Database